postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 The initial decision what to encrypt is made using the `postgres` event trigger mechanism: if a `CREATE TABLE` or `ALTER TABLE` statement uses the `tde_heap` clause, the newly created data files are marked as encrypted.
 Then file operations encrypt or decrypt the data.

 Later decisions are made using a slightly modified Storage Manager (SMGR) API: when a database file is re-created with a different ID as a result of a `TRUNCATE` or a `VACUUM FULL` command, the newly created file inherits the encryption information and is either encrypted or not.

 ### WAL encryption

-WAL encryption is controlled globally via a global GUC variable that requires a server restart.
+WAL encryption is controlled globally via a global GUC variable, `pg_tde.wal_encrypt`, that requires a server restart.

+WAL keys also contain the [LSN](https://www.postgresql.org/docs/17/wal-internals.html) of the first WAL write after key creation.
+This allows `pg_tde` to know which WAL ranges are encrypted or not and with which key.

-The variable only controls writes so that only WAL writes are encrypted when WAL encryption is enabled.
+The setting only controls writes so that only WAL writes are encrypted when WAL encryption is enabled.
 This means that WAL files can contain both encrypted and unencrpyted data, depending on what the status of this variable was when writing the data.

 `pg_tde` keeps track of the encryption status of WAL records using internal keys.
-Every time the encryption status of WAL changes, it writes a new internal key for WAL.
-When the encryption is enabled, this internal key contains a valid encryption key.
-When the encrpytion is disabled, it only contains a flag signaling that WAL encryption ended.
+When the server is restarted it writes a new internal key if WAL encryption is enabled, or if it is disabled and was previously enabled it writes a dummy key signalling that WAL encryption ended.

-With this information, the WAL reader code can decide if a specific WAL record has to be decrypted or not.
+With this information the WAL reader code can decide if a specific WAL record has to be decrypted or not and which key it should use to decrypt it.

 ### Encrypting other access methods